Marketing Sales and Service Blog | Bluleadz Inbound Agency

 Basically, it’s the process of purposefully driving discussions about your brand in a natural way.

-So, as a word of mouth (WoM) marketer, your job is to develop an idea that people will want to talk about, kickstart the conversation, and then, ultimately, entice others to talk about you and your company.
+So, as a word-of-mouth (WoM) marketer, your job is to develop an idea that people will want to talk about, kickstart the conversation, and then, ultimately, entice others to talk about you and your company.

 via GIPHY

 A common term used in word of mouth marketing is seeding.
-This is the process of putting a message out in networks where your audience engages in word of mouth discussions.
+This is the process of putting a message out in networks where your audience engages in word-of-mouth discussions.

 There are a few different models of this strategy.